Forking and publishing

 ~/documentation$

-git lfs fetch --all public
+git lfs pull public -I file_basename

 ~/documentation$

-git lfs push --all private
+git lfs push private --all

 Preparing your environment

-Clone and build the doc for the first time (working directory: repo root):
+To prepare your environment to work locally, clone and build the doc for the first time (working directory: repo root):

 Ensure pip is up-to-date: